 - Residential Treatment Center - F.S.
 252 and F.A.C.
 65E-9

 Disaster plans are to be developed by each individual facility that addresses all the required criteria found in the State's criteria checklists and the appropriate requirements found in Florida Statute and the Florida Administrative Code.
-Each year, disaster plans must be submitted, reviewed, and approved by the Department of Public Safety, Office of Emergency Management, for compliance in addressing those criteria.
+Each year, disaster plans must be submitted, reviewed, and approved by the Office of Emergency Management, for compliance in addressing those criteria.
 For those companies that have multiple facilities found in several different counties, each facility must submit a disaster plan to their respective county emergency management office.